Transfer and routing of Gaussian states through quantum complex networks with and without community structure: Introduction

 We consider a multi-user generalization of state transfer called quantum state routing \cite{paganelli2013routing}.
 Here, any pair of users can communicate and transfers may happen at any time such that they can be initiated and completed independently.
 This realizes a bus capable of receiving and forwarding quantum information continuously with multiple active ports.
 Note that this should not be confused with parallel state transfer \cite{chudzicki2010parallel} where transfers have fixed destinations and cannot occur independently.
 Also other tasks are sometimes called routing \cite{sadlier2020state,webber2020efficient,bapat2021quantum,sinha2022qubit} -- notably directing a single or multi-qubit or qudit state to indicated nodes with a coined quantum walk \cite{zhan2014perfect,li2021discrete,gao2023demonstration} or realizing a controllable three-way junction with a chiral walk \cite{bottarelli2023quantum,palaiodimopoulos2023chiral}.
 So far, routing has been considered in fermionic systems where external users couple to a closed \cite{wojcik2007multiuser,paganelli2013routing} or open \cite{yousefjani2020simultaneous} chain of spins and exchange single qubits over its normal modes -- and within a network with special direct sum structure \cite{pemberton2011perfect} -- which decomposes into non-interacting short spin chains playing a role somewhat similar to normal modes.
 A bosonic ring was considered in \cite{plenio2005high} to transfer Gaussian entanglement between external users, but limited to sequential case since only one normal mode was used.
 Although the special networks considered previously facilitate an analytic treatment and may lead to a favorable normal mode structure, the case of complex networks remains uncharted.
 In the case of using only the slowest normal mode, does it matter where users couple?
 What properties control the appearance of multiple useful normal modes required to achieve multiple independent transfers?
 Do networks of genuine complexity have subtle features giving them an edge over random networks?

 We address these questions by considering transfer and routing of Gaussian states and entanglement in both random and empirical bosonic networks.
 We compare and contrast two protocols, observing also how a resource such as squeezing or entanglement may be transferred quite well even if phase differences cause the fidelity to be relatively low.
+We also confirm the applicability of our scheme to non-Gaussian states by demonstrating high transfer fidelities for number states.
 We show how even in Erd{\H o}s-R{\'e}nyi networks---considered largely featureless as networks---the external users are not equal.
 Specifically the degree of the node the user couples to correlates with the fidelity independently of the link density.
 This makes an abundance of high degree nodes beneficial overall, and therefore also the degree distribution relevant to the transfer fidelity.
-We then reveal the crucial role of community structure in facilitating routing in complex networks, a network property that has formerly remained mostly unexplored also in state transfer.
-Considering a social network with a known community structure, we further identify which nodes allow high fidelity transfer over given normal modes to reveal the finer structure of the available communication channels.
-This also finds a finer community structure with high modularity as a by-product.
-Finally, we introduce tentative measures for routing capacity and find that a sufficiently complex network may outperform a random network with superficially similar features.